NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 HPXML Water Fixtures
 ********************

-Water fixtures should be entered as ``Systems/WaterHeating/WaterFixture`` elements.
+Water fixtures is entered as ``Systems/WaterHeating/WaterFixture`` elements.
 Each fixture must have ``WaterFixtureType`` and ``LowFlow`` elements provided.
 Fixtures should be specified as low flow if they are <= 2.0 gpm.